 Where is the England, Wales, and Northwestern Europe DNA Ethnicity located?

 In the image below, you can see where the England, Wales, and Northwestern Europe DNA ethnicity region is located.
-The region covers England and Wales, as well as Scotland, as you might expect.
+The region covers England and Wales, Scotland, as you might expect.

 It is important to note that this DNA region has significant overlap with some of the neighboring DNA regions, most notably the Germanic Europe region, as well as the Ireland and Scotland region.